Language: EN

 This generator function

-with a value of 1 - Each time the function is called, it “wakes up” in the while loop.
-It increments the value, does the loop, and returns the new
+• Each time the function is called, it “wakes up” in the while loop.
+It increments the value, loops, and returns the new counter

-It is also very common to use generators from a loop.
-For example, it is very usual to use them with for
+It is also very common for the use of generators to be done from a loop.
+For example, it is very common to use them with for.

 for number in count_to(5):